leoaviana/ConsolePortLK/README.md

 in order to let you play the game on a controller - without inconvenience.
 <br/><br/>
-Consisting of several modules, ConsolePort is a fully-fledged solution to handling all the quirks in a game where gamepad support was not intended, including interface navigation, custom-tailored UI elements to assist in gameplay, and easy-to-use targeting systems for end-game content.
-As of Shadowlands, No external software is required.
-However for this backported version a custom WoWmapper version was developed to have a better integration with the Wrath of the Lich King (3.3.5a) client using it's older memory reading functions.
+Consisting of several modules, ConsolePort is a fully-fledged solution to handling all the quirks in a game where gamepad support was not intended, including interface navigation, custom-tailored UI elements to assist in gameplay.
+You will need a controller mapping software to use this AddOn. the original project used a app called WoWmapper which already did the mapping automatically, I myself forked and customized WoWmapper to have a better integration with the Wrath of the Lich King (3.3.5a) client using it's older memory reading functions, however it's not required, you can use any controller mapping software.

 ## Screenshots: